AbhayPatel1/DevSecOps-Project/README.md

 2. **Integrate SonarQube and Configure:**
     - Integrate SonarQube with your CI/CD pipeline.
     - Configure SonarQube to analyze code for quality and security issues.

+    we will do the this step after configuring ci/cd pipeline in jenkins

 **Phase 3: CI/CD Setup**